arian-shamaei/MAWS/readme.md

   ```
   python Blocks/generate_block.py
   ```
-  This produces `Blocks/fp_blocks/<block>/` along with a `generate.ps1` helper that will rebuild the RTL once HardFloat is present.
+  This produces `Blocks/fp_blocks/<block>/` along with a `generate.ps1` helper ready to rebuild RTL once HardFloat is present.
-- Use the functional TB scaffolds under `Blocks/functional-tb/` to validate new blocks before composing them into a system.
+- Use the functional TB scaffolds under `Blocks/functional-tb/` to validate blocks before composing them into a system.

 ### Assemble a DMX system (`IP-creator/`)